The Power of Positive Thinking

 Many believe that ‘opposites attract’.
 But this theory really only proves to be true in some relationships.
-It’s actually scientific fact that ‘like attracts like’.
+It’s actually a scientific fact that ‘like attracts like’.
 So, if you can focus on a positive mindset, science lends itself to the idea that you will attract more positive circumstances into your life.

 Similarly, if you fall into a habit of negative thinking, you will attract more negative energy and pain.